AlexBest2099/classMateAI/README.md

     * You can inspect the current state of the database (`database.db`) using a recommended SQLite viewer (like the "SQLite by alexcvzz" extension in VS Code or DB Browser for SQLite) to view the existing data in tables such as `Mistakes`, `Good_Answers`, `Topics`, etc.

 3.  **Process Your Documents (Optional):**
-    * To analyze your own documents, place them into the `Hackaton-master/Hackaton/data/` directory.
+    * To analyze your own documents, place them into the your directory.
     * In the running GUI application, click the "Process New Files" button.
     * The system will identify unprocessed files in the `data/` directory, send them to the Gemini API for analysis, and update the `database.db` with extracted topics, mistakes, and good answers.
 Files already processed will be skipped.